 “Our step-by-step travel guide will walk you through how to simply plan a trip and relieve the stress of wondering if you have forgotten and important detail.”

 Planning a trip can be exciting and stressful at the same time.
 Whether you want to travel locally or to a lush tropical destination overseas, it can seem overwhelming when you start to plan a trip.
 We’ll show you how to take the stress out of planning.
 Using our “step-by-step guide for travel planning,” you can feel confident you haven’t forgotten any details.

 When you are in the process of planning a trip, there are so many things to think about; destination, budget, accommodations, transportation, adventures, packing, and safety, to name a few.
 It can be stressful.
 We get it.
 We have been there!

 There are so many details that you have to take care of.
 At times, it’s hard to remember if you have them all covered or are overlooked something.
-I use to panic as we got closer to the date for our trips.
-I was so sure I forgot something important.
+I used to panic as we got closer to the date for our trips.
+I was so sure I had forgotten something important.
 After much trial and error, planning a trip now is almost as exciting as the trip itself.

 If you don’t like planning a trip or are new to planning, this step-by-step guide was written for you.
 Gary and I (Michelle) travel as a couple, and what we share is focused on traveling as a couple, but it can easily be adapted for single or family travel.